 How to apply

-- Summer sophomores and all juniors must be declared Physics or Engineering Physics by the application due date.
+- Current freshmen, sophomores, and juniors are eligible to apply.
+Current sophomores and juniors must be declared Physics or Engineering Physics majors by the application due date.

 All applicants will be notified of a yes/no/waitlist decision by the end of March.
 This year, there will be a two-part application process, as detailed below.

 Part 1 (informational).
-Due by noon on Friday, January 20, 2023, but you are encouraged to submit earlier.
+WAS due by noon on Friday, January 20, 2023, but you were encouraged to submit earlier.

 In the first part of the application process, you will fill out an online application form.
 The form will ask questions about your background, experience, and interests.
 You do not need any prior experience to participate in the research program.
 This application is informational; your answers will be used in a match-making capacity only, not as a metric to determine who is accepted to the program.
 Based on your responses, you will be matched with a faculty mentor, either with our help and/or by contacting faculty mentors on your own (see here for suggestions to help identify a faculty mentor).
 All students must submit this part of the application, even if you have already identified a potential faculty mentor.